spdx/spdx-3-model/model/Core/Properties/originalNamespaces.md

 ## Description

-This field is used for providing a reliable mechanism in reproducing an original serialization for a given SPDX Document.
+This field is used for providing the ability to reproduce an original serialization for a given SPDX Document, especially if the serialization format does not natively support namespace mapping.

-This field is not intended for implementing or representing the NameSpaceMap for all serializations where this SPDX document may be found.
+This purely optional field is not intended for implementing or representing the NameSpaceMap for all serializations where this SPDX document may be found.

 ## Metadata